IBM/IIB-ACE-DigestAuthentication/README.md

 `MyHttpApiClient`: This service is a simple client without any logic and it will be consuming the first service.
 This client service will be exposed on the uri /myhttpapiclient

-For simplicity, one can package the service and the client service in a single bar or in mutiple bar files.
-DigestAuthentication applaication is packaged in `DigestAuthenticationDemo.bar`.
+For simplicity, one can package the service and the client service in a single bar or in multiple bar files.
+DigestAuthentication is packaged in `DigestAuthenticationDemo.bar`.

 ![](images/preparebar.jpg)